Ianemwel679/Point-of-Sales/README.md

 ## Contributing

-Explain how others can contribute to the project, whether it's through bug reporting, feature requests, or code contributions.
+Contributions are welcome!
+If you find any issues or have ideas for improvements, feel free to submit a pull request.

 ## License

-This project is licensed under the [License Name] - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License .